yujhenchen/trip-nordic/README.md

 	- [x] fix cities may be incorrect (400 more cities)
 	- [ ] change UI of cities to search box + dropdown list (order by Alphabet, multiple selection); on the right side shows the selected options, and can remove them

+- [ ] Images: process the content of the data and provide general images if cannot find the real one (eg, 10 restaurant images to switch in between)

+- [ ] Styling cohesive
+	- [ ] make all blue colors the same but different level
+	- [ ] header navigation background color in light mode nicer

+- [ ] Performance
+	- [ ] debouncing
+	- [ ] throttle
+	- [ ] remove not need re-render

 ## Examples